 Final summaries are due to email@example.com by December 8th.

 Students majoring in Neuroscience are required to gain laboratory experience either through 1 credit of laboratory or methods coursework or through 2 credits of NEUROSCI 398-0 /NEUROSCI 399-0 research.
 Neuroscience students may take 2 quarters or more of NEUROSCI 399-0 to fulfill this graduation requirement.
 NEUROSCI 399-0 may not be used toward the Group B requirement.

-Deadline to submit requests for NEUROSCI 399-0 is September 22, 2020 but we strongly encourage earlier submission.
-Special rules apply to fall 2020 NEUROSCI 399-0
+Deadline to submit requests for Winter 2021 NEUROSCI 399-0 is January 15, 2021 but we strongly encourage earlier submission.
+Special rules apply to winter 2021 NEUROSCI 399-0

-Due to COVID-19 restrictions, fall 2020 NEUROSCI 399-0 will only be available to students meeting the one of the following criteria:
+Due to COVID-19 restrictions, winter 2021 NEUROSCI 399-0 will only be available to students meeting the one of the following criteria: